 As described in a journal by Animals, cats entertain social relationships with humans.
 They’re also sensitive to our communication signals.
 So, cats can recognize when their owners are ignoring them.

 Not only are they impacted mentally, but they’re also affected physically.
-This means if you’re ignoring your pet as a training tool, it might not be the most effective method.
+This means if you’re ignoring your cat as a training tool, it might not be the most effective method.
 Instead, positive reinforcement works better.

 Similarly, once you start showing your cat attention again, it’s likely to continue its bad habits.
 The worst thing you can do is make your cat feel anxious by paying your cat no attention at all.